Existence of moduli spaces for algebraic stacks: Criteria for unpunctured inertia

-It will be convenient to introduce a variant of the valuative criterion \ref{I:valuative_A} in \Cref{T:main_unpunctured} for an algebraic stack $\cX$: \begin{enumerate}[label=(\arabic*$'$)] \item For any DVR $R$ with fraction field $K$, any morphism $\xi \co \Spec(R) \to \cX$, and any generic automorphism $g \in \Aut_\cX(\xi_K)$ of finite order, there is an extension of DVR's $R'/R$ with fraction field $K'$ and a modification $\xi'$ of $\xi|_{R'}$ such that $g|_{K'}$ extends to an automorphism of $\xi'$. \end{enumerate} Unlike in the valuative criterion \ref{I:valuative_A}, criterion \ref{I:valuative_A_prime} does not require that the modification $\xi'$ is a nearby modification.
-Criterion \ref{I:valuative_A_prime} is not a sufficient condition for $\cX$ to have unpunctured inertia even when $\cX$ is locally linearly reductive and $\Theta$-reductive, but it has useful formal properties.
-Note in particular that in an $S$-complete stack, any modification is an elementary modification and in particular a nearby modification so condition \ref{I:valuative_A_prime} is equivalent to condition \ref{I:valuative_A} of \Cref{T:main_unpunctured}.
+It will be convenient to introduce a variant of the valuative criterion \eqref{I:valuative_A} in \Cref{prop:crit-unpunctured} for an algebraic stack $\cX$: \begin{enumerate}[label=(\arabic*$'$)] \item For any DVR $R$ with fraction field $K$, any morphism $\xi \co \Spec(R) \to \cX$, and any $g \in \Aut_\cX(\xi_K)$ of finite order, there is a modification $\xi' \co \Spec(R') \to \cX$ of $\xi$ such that $g|_{K'}$ extends to an automorphism of $\xi'$. \end{enumerate} Unlike in the valuative criterion \eqref{I:valuative_A}, criterion \ref{I:valuative_A_prime} does not require that the modification $\xi'$ is a nearby modification.
+Criterion \ref{I:valuative_A_prime} is not a sufficient condition for $\cX$ to have unpunctured inertia even when $\cX$ is locally reductive and $\Theta$-reductive, but it has useful formal properties.
+Note in particular that in an {\textsf{S}}-complete stack, any modification is an elementary modification and in particular a nearby modification so condition \ref{I:valuative_A_prime} is equivalent to condition \eqref{I:valuative_A} of \Cref{prop:crit-unpunctured}.

-\begin{remark} In the case that $\cX=[X/G]$ is a noetherian quotient stack defined over a field $k$, $\cX$ satisfies \ref{I:valuative_A_prime} if and only if for every map $\xi \co \Spec(R) \to X$ and $g \in G_{\xi_K} \subset G(K)$ of finite order, there exists after an extension $R \subset R'$ (with $K' = \Frac(R')$) an element $h \in G(K')$ such that $h \cdot \xi_{K'}$ and $h^{-1}g|_{K'}h$ both extend to $R'$-points.
-Even in the case where $X=V$ is a linear representation of a linearly reductive group $G$, we are not aware of a completely elementary proof of this fact, despite the purely representation-theoretic nature of this property.
-This is the most challenging part of the proof of \Cref{T:main_unpunctured}. \end{remark}

 \begin{prop} Let $G$ be a geometrically reductive and \'etale-locally embeddable group scheme (e.g. reductive) over an algebraic space $S$ and let $W \to S$ be an affine morphism of finite type with an action of $G$.
-Then $[W/G]$ satisfies the criterion \ref{I:valuative_A_prime}, and in particular $[W/G]$ satisfies condition \ref{I:valuative_A} of \Cref{T:main_unpunctured} if $S$ is separated. \end{prop}
+Then $[W/G]$ satisfies the criterion \ref{I:valuative_A_prime}.
+In particular, if in addition $S$ is separated, then $[W/G]$ satisfies condition \eqref{I:valuative_A} of \Cref{prop:crit-unpunctured}. \end{prop}

 We will prove \Cref{P:proper-over-affine-mod-G} at the end of this subsection, after establishing some preliminary results.